How to start a website with WordPress

 Choosing Your Theme

-The way your site looks communicates a lot about you, your products, your business, your knowledge, and what you write about.
-Choose the one that fits your personality and purpose.
+The look of your WordPress site communicates a lot about you, your products, your business, your knowledge, and what you write about.
+Choose a theme that fits your personality and purpose.
 The proper look connects at a visual level with your audience and strengthens your message.

 What is a WordPress Theme?